 - Avoid bending or flexing the card

-- Keep middleware and drivers updated through your organization’s approved channels
+- Keep middleware and drivers updated through approved channels

 Subscribe for Updates